MoSafi2/BlazeSeq/README.md

 ## Results
 ### FASTQ parsing
+Update: The Needletail benchmarks was carried accidently using 'Debug' build which greatly slows its execution.
+The updated benchmarks will be added soon.
 | reads  | SeqIO <br> (Python) | Needletail <br> (Rust) | MojoFastqTrim <br> (Mojo🔥) |
 | ------ | ------------------- | ---------------------- | -------------------------- |
 | 40k    | 0.57s               | 0.043s                 | 0.020s                     |